It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 Accordion Arrow

-A buy to let product transfer mortgage is when you choose not to shop around for the best deal and you select a new product, usually a fixed rate, with your existing lender.
+A buy-to-let product transfer mortgage is when you choose not to shop around for the best deal and you select a new product, usually a fixed rate, with your existing lender.

-Your current buy to let mortgage lender may offer you a product transfer deal via their online portal, mobile app or by letter.
+Your current buy-to-let mortgage lender may offer you a product transfer deal via their online portal, mobile app or by letter.
 It’s always best to speak with an experienced mortgage broker, like us, to check you are doing the right thing for your personal situation and that you’re on the best rate available.

-If you do nothing when your deal ends, your mortgage will revert to your lenders standard variable rate (SVR) for buy to let mortgages, it is usually high and can increase quickly if rates change.
+If you do nothing when your deal ends, your mortgage will revert to your lenders standard variable rate (SVR) for buy-to-let mortgages, it is usually high and can increase quickly if rates change.

 Many of our landlords prefer the peace of mind of a fixed rate and shopping around for the best deal once their rate comes to an end.